tylert/yummy-scripts/bread/bagel_chewy_crispy.rst

 * 18 g kosher salt
 * 21 g honey
 * 5 g baking soda
-* Poppy and sesame seeds or other topping
+* poppy and sesame seeds or other topping

 To the bowl of a stand mixer fitted with a dough hook, add the following ingredients in the following order: water, yeast, salt, sugar, oil, honey (or